Communication skills you need when working from home

 As working from home becomes the new norm, honing your communication skills for both internal and external communication is more important than ever.

-For companies it is essential they stay engaged with employees, clients and customers and that includes regular newsletters, updating the company intranet, EDMs and finding creative ways to keep the brand visible through effective public relations.
+For companies, it is essential they stay engaged with employees, clients and customers.
+That includes regular newsletters, updating the company intranet, EDMs and finding creative ways to keep the brand visible through effective public relations.

 Transparency is key.
 People value honesty.

 Be clear and concise